1. Home

 Survey points are a collection of elevation points with x-, y-, and associated z-values.
 These points generally represent a series of points showing the high and low extremes in the terrain that define topographic features such as streams, levees, ridges, and other phenomena.

 The Add Survey Points command of CivilGEO software is used to add survey point data as a layer to the Map View.
+This command also allows the user to add new points to an existing point layer as well as filter out duplicate points.

 Follow the steps below to use the Add Survey Points command: